Skip to main content

 Overview

-802.1X failure
+802.1X Failure

 Triggers

-The "Recent 802.1X Failure" alert will be displayed if the periodic access-request messages sent to the configured RADIUS servers are unreachable, using a timeout period of 10 seconds.
-For more information refer to Alert - Recent 802.1X Failure.
+If the periodic access-request messages sent to the configured RADIUS servers are unreachable, using a timeout period of 10 seconds.
+Refer to Alert - Recent 802.1X Failure.

 With RADIUS testing enabled, all RADIUS servers will be tested by every node at least once per 24 hours regardless of test result.
-If a RADIUS test fails for a given node it will be tested again every hour until a passing result occurs.
+If a RADIUS test fails for a given node, it will be tested again every hour until a passing result occurs.
 A subsequent pass will mark the server reachable and clear the alert, returning to the 24 hour testing cycle.

 Troubleshooting Steps

-VPN problems on SSID
+VPN Problems on SSID

 Triggers